Hamza Mendyl: Schalke 04

+Dijon (Loan)

+On 21 August 2019, he was loaned to Dijon for one season with an option to buy.
+His devastating dribbling and offensive contribution made him an undisputed starter in his position during his only season at Dijon, where he competed with Ngonda Muzinga for the spot.
+His main weaknesses were defensive, as evidenced by the 7 yellow cards and 1 red card he received in 20 appearances in all competitions.

+He scored his first professional goal against Toulouse on matchday 28 of the league, in a 2–1 victory for his side.

+He returned to Schalke 04 at the end of his loan spell.

 Aris Thessaloniki

 On 16 January 2025, Mendyl signed a contract with Aris Thessaloniki in Greece until 30 June 2026, with an option to extend for an additional year.

 International career

 Mendyl was born in Casablanca, Morocco to an Ivorian father and a Moroccan mother.
 He played for various youth Moroccan sides, before debuting for the senior Morocco national football team in a 2–0 2017 Africa Cup of Nations qualification win over São Tomé and Príncipe.

+In 2017 he was named in Morocco's 23-man squad for the 2017 Africa Cup of Nations in Gabon.

 In May 2018 he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.

+In 2019 He was named in Morocco's squad for the 2019 Africa Cup of Nations.

 Personal life

 Mendyl married Moroccan Instagram star Maroua Ourahali in late 2018.
 They had their honeymoon in the Maldives and now have a son together called Cayden, who was born on 20 February 2020.
 Hamza is a close friend of fellow footballer Amine Harit.